ARM-software/SDS-Framework/documentation/utilities.md

 The following checks are performed:

-- [Size consistency check](#size-consistency-check): data size of all records should match the size of the SDS file.
+- [Size consistency check](#size-consistency-check): The data size of all records should match the size of the SDS file.
-- [Timestamp consistency check](#timestamp-consistency-check): verify that timestamps of the records are in ascending order.
+- [Timestamp consistency check](#timestamp-consistency-check): Verifies that the timestamps of the records are in ascending order.
-- [Jitter check](#jitter-check): print the record with the largest deviation from the average timestamp interval.
+- [Jitter check](#jitter-check): Prints the record with the largest deviation from the average timestamp interval.
-- [Delta time check](#delta-time-check): find the record with the largest timestamps difference from the following record.
+- [Delta time check](#delta-time-check): Finds the record with the largest timestamp difference from the following record.
-- [Duplicate timestamp check](#duplicate-timestamp-check): find records that have identical timestamps.
+- [Duplicate timestamp check](#duplicate-timestamp-check): Finds records with identical timestamps.

 ### Usage